 Why the world needs to care

 The Chinese Communist Party has enormous clout in Africa.
-But, why Africa?
+But why Africa?
 Africa has many countries and is well represented in the United Nations.
 Influencing the African leaders to submit to the will of Beijing can affect democratic decisions based on voting in the United Nations.

 In 1971, African nations provided the bulk of votes that kicked out Taiwan and made Beijing the official representative of China.
-After the Tiananmen Massacre, it was African nations that helped Beijing weather the criticism from the West.
+After the Tiananmen Square Massacre, it was African nations that helped Beijing weather the criticism from the West.
 Today, the UN does not care much for the Uyghur plight or Falun Gong organ harvesting.
 Why?

-Beijing’s spy capabilities are second to none.
+Beijing’s spying capabilities are second to none.
 If sensitive information is gathered about a critical African leader, he or she can be blackmailed and brought under CCP control.
 Besides this, there are significant risks posed to developed countries coming into Africa for trade and international cooperation.

-Business secrets, strategies, bids, and processes are all left to the mercy of spy equipment found in residences, offices, and in the telecom networks.
+Business secrets, strategies, bids, and processes are all left to the mercy of spy equipment found in residences, offices, and telecom networks.
 This poses incredible barriers to cooperation with Western companies and governments that value integrity in secure communications.